 For intermediate level players – that is, people rated 1600 or below on average over the last quarter of 2019 – there’s the UKBGF Intermediate Tour 2020.
 Accumulate points at at one or more of the five events for intermediates, as well as at the single-division events in the same way.
 Scoring works in the same way as for the main tour – details here.
 In 2020 there are two new one-day events exclusively for intermediates!

 To check whether you can play in the Intermediates, see the list on the Intermediate Eligibility page.
 The ratings of all the players listed exceeded the relevant threshold and they are therefore NOT eligible.
-If your name is not listed on this page, you may play in an Intermediate event UNLESS (a) you are unrated in the UK (or you have not accumulated sufficient experience points for your rating to be meaningful), AND (b) you are considered by the event TD and/or the Tour Subcommittee to belong in the Masters flight.
+If your name is not listed on this page, you may play in an Intermediate event.
+Rare exceptions might arise, for example strong overseas players without a UK rating would not be expected to enter Intermediate events.

 The qualifying events are:

 20th-22nd March, at Clayton Village Hall, Clayton, nr.
 Bradford

 4th April, at The Moor Club, Heaton Moor, Stockport